Setsudan/Setsudan/README.md

 ## New portfolio coming soon

 It'll come with some documentation and all the project I have done in all the languages I know today.
+I also recently restarted doin a [documentation website](https://docs-ethlny.vercel.app/) where I put all my knowledge into words.
+Tho it is fairly incomplete and not really teacher friendly(especially concerning the spelling mistake)

 ## 📢 My contacts